 You may need to try using a combination of methods, either together or separately and at different times of the year to find a regime that works for you.
 Your doctor or specialist nurse will recommend some treatments for you to try first, however if you decide you want to try different ones (particularly the prescription medications) then you can take this information to your GP who will be able to prescribe a different treatment.

-Some elements to ensure you include in your diet are:
+Some important elements to include in your diet include all of the following:

 Calcium is important for healthy bones.
 Milk and dairy products are good sources of calcium.
 Other sources of calcium include; fish, dark green vegetables, pulses, seeds, nuts and fortified cereals.
 If you are taking steroids your body's requirements for calcium will be increased.